Landau11th/GOAT-Framework/README.md

 -also add the path of lapack and blas into Linker Directory -Add .lib files as additional dependencies (for C::B .dll works) -Put .dll to the same dir with .exe

+20171014-20:49
+-definitely need to rewrite the dependence
+-need to add an abstract class of target function, with at least a virtual function called target function *it could be functor, but considering I may have target functions with known gradient (for example in conjugate gradient), i may not do so
+  *need to have another abstract class of target function and negative gradient, waited to be instanciation(??? is this the right term?)
+  *use mutable!!!!!!!
+-may also need to add a 1d search virtual class.
+I still did not figure out whether it is needed in general, or just in conjugate gradient method
+-make the optimization template
+-minor revisions for GOAT namespace
+  *change Hamiltonian& to a member pointer
+  *use mutable!!!!!!!